jonluca/blog/_posts/2018-07-07-the-federalist-papers-author-identification-through-k-means-clustering.markdown

 I manually moved each paper into it's respective authors folder and cleaned up the Gutenberg header/footer.
 John Jay only wrote 4 papers (2, 3, 4, and 5), but then fell ill and contributed only one more essay, Federalist No. 64, to the series.
 For the purposes of this paper I discount him as having authored any of the disputed papers, as current historical consensus says that they were written by either Hamilton or Madison.

 The disputed papers were papers 49 through 58 and 62 and 63, for a total of 12 of the 85.

-The next step was to train a model on this data.
+Now we could start training our model on the data.

 ## Initial Attempts

 This being my first foray into the world of unsupervised NLP, I wanted to get a good feel for prior work on author attribution.
 I read a lot of papers, articles, and blog posts to get an intuition on how to get started.
 I put some of my favorites in the Resources and Prior Work section below.
+Note that because we have a (semi) ground truth, supervised learning would be a better approach - however, this was a learning exercise, and I wanted to see if I could replicate the results in an unsupervised manner.

 I decided to go with 3 features - lexical similarity in sentence structure, lexical similarity in punctuation, and syntactic similarity.